 I unfolded the topic delicately.
 Once my frustration had waned, and once she had veered from her chronic trauma back to an awareness of self.
-I gently handed her the feedback that moments before I wanted to slap her with.
+I gently handed over the feedback that moments before I wanted to slap her with.
 As caregiver you are expected to be soft, nurturing.

 “You know,” I started, kneading the pressure points in her left palm exactly as she had instructed.
 “I think it can be hard for someone to be constantly corrected.”
 She grimaced and motioned for me to work now on her elbow.
 I obliged, and went on.
 “Because they might be trying to get in a flow,” she twisted and pointed to a new spot, just an inch from where I had been, “but they feel like they keep having to start and stop.”